How To Find One Magical Museum of Art

 Pasadena is the primary cultural center of the San Gabriel Valley due in large part to the Norton Simon Museum, where a $5,000,000 renovation in 1995 by Frank Gehry resulted in more intimate galleries and improved lighting to house the 11,000 objects in the collection of European and Asian art.

 Art Lovers TIP: By car or train, travel from Pasadena to downtown Los Angeles takes about 30 minutes.
-Film lovers should visit the Academy Museum of Motion Pictures, located next to LACMA, to see the costume (above) designed for Julia Roberts in Mirror, Mirror.
-An exhibit on Casablanca continues through March 17, 2024.
-An immersive film experience created by Pedro Almodóvar can be seen until April 7, 2024.
-The Godfather exhibition may be enjoyed through January 5, 2025.
+Film lovers should visit the Academy Museum of Motion Pictures, located next to LACMA.
+Above, the costume designed for Julia Roberts in Mirror, Mirror.

 Los Angeles County Museum of Art (LACMA)